-Structured data helps search engines determine if your page is relevant to a specific search term.
-Using it successfully can also result in your web pages being shown as featured snippets (position zero), the very first item shown in the SERPs.
+Structured data helps search engines determine your page's relevance to a specific search term.
+Using it successfully can also result in your web pages being shown as featured snippets (position zero), the first item shown in the SERPs.

 13 – Verify ownership

-It would help if you verified your website ownership with Google Search Console and Bing Webmaster Tools so you can manage it from an SEO perspective.
+It would help to verify your website ownership with Google Search Console and Bing Webmaster Tools so you can manage it from an SEO perspective.
 This access allows you to submit sitemaps, disavow links, check for crawl errors, and more.

 What are the Tools available in Google Search Console?